wp-plugins/zedity/readme.txt

 * Added support to address a bug in Chrome 31 with TinyMCE selection.

 = 1.4.4 =
-* Added support to show premium features
+* Added support to show premium features.
 * Minor enhancements, including styled dialogs for page dimensions, etc.

 = 1.4.3 =